Netherlands 2023 "Prehistoric animals (II)"

 Nothosaurus on postage stamp of private Post company of the Netherlands - stadtpost Utrecht, 1994.

-Nothosaurus ("false lizard", from the Ancient Greek nothos, "illegitimate", and sauros, "lizard") is an extinct genus of sauropterygian reptile, from the order Nothosauroidea who lived during Triassic period, approximately 240–210 million years ago.
+Nothosaurus ("false lizard", from the Ancient Greek nothos, "illegitimate", and sauros, "lizard") is an extinct genus of sauropterygian reptile, from the order Nothosauroidea who lived during Triassic Period, approximately 240–210 million years ago.
 It was not a dinosaur, as may be suggested by its name, but a marine reptile, while dinosaurs are terrestrial animals per definition.

 Sauropterygia ("lizard flippers") is an extinct taxon of diverse, aquatic reptiles that developed from terrestrial ancestors, distantly related to lizards and snakes, soon after the end-Permian extinction and flourished during the Triassic before all except for the Plesiosauria became extinct at the end of that period.

 Nothosaurus was a semi-oceanic animal which probably had a lifestyle similar to that of today's seals: it hunted exclusively in water but intermittently came ashore to bask in the sun.
-It was about 4 metres, with long, webbed toes and possibly a fin on its tail.
+It was about 4 metres long, with long, webbed toes and possibly a fin on its tail.
 When swimming, Nothosaurus would use its tail, legs, and webbed feet to propel and steer it through the water.
 The skull was broad and flat, with long jaws, lined with needle teeth, it probably caught fish and other marine creatures.

 In many respects its body structure resembled that of the much later plesiosaurs, but it was not as well adapted to an aquatic environment.
-It is thought that one branch of the nothosaurs may have evolved into pliosaurs such as Liopleurodon, a short-necked plesiosaur that grew up to 6.4 metres.
+It is thought that one branch of the nothosaurs may have evolved into pliosaurs such as Liopleurodon, a short-necked plesiosaur that grew up to 6.4 in length.

-Fossils of Nothosaurus are distributed from North Africa and Europe to China and it is the best known member of the nothosaur order.
+Fossils of Nothosaurus are distributed from North Africa and Europe to China and it is the best known member of the Nothosaur order.

-The first time a nearly complete skeleton of Nothosaurus (the head was missing) was discovered in in the rock formation Muschelkalk, at Bayreuth city (Bavaria, South of Germany) in 1833.
-It was the first discovery of a fossilized skeleton of prehistoric reptile on the mainland Europe.
+The first time a nearly complete skeleton of Nothosaurus (the head was missing) was discovered in in the rock formation Muschelkalk, at Bayreuth (Bavaria, South of Germany) in 1833.
+It was the first discovery of a fossilized skeleton of prehistoric reptile on mainland Europe.
 In 1834 it was described by German paleontologist Christian Erich Hermann von Meyer.
 In the following years many fossils were discovered in other German towns such as Osnabruck and Hohenlohe.

 There are nearly a dozen known species of Nothosaurus, including several species that have been described from the Lower Muschelkalk in Winterswijk, The Netherlands: Nothosaurus marchicus, Nothosaurus winkelhorsti, Nothosaurus winterswijkensis.